5 IT Operations Improvement Trends to Incorporate in Your 2019 Strategy

 IT Operations Improvement Trend #2: Automation and AI

 We are well past the tipping point where it was possible for a team of humans to monitor and react to performance issues.
-Tools that continuously monitor all your assets and proactively predict what vulnerabilities are most likely to be exploited – and have the highest business impact – are necessary just to keep up with constantly expanding infrastructures.
+Tools that continuously monitor all your assets and proactively predict what vulnerabilities are most likely to be exploited – and have the highest business impact – are necessary just to keep up with constantly expanding IT infrastructures.
 They also add value for keeping pace with the evolving attack methods employed by cybercriminals.

 Having established these facts, human beings will be needed more than ever to act on the information that AI and machine learning-based tools produce.
 Additionally, humans will need to turn their attention to the larger strategy behind their company’s security posture and help the performance-management and security-management programs become more outcome-oriented.